NKU-MobFly-Robotics/LRAE/README.md

   		<img src="image/os.png" style="zoom:10%;" />
     </figure>
 </div>

-**If there are boundaries around the scene, similar to the scenes we published:**
+We assume that exploration problems have boundaries, otherwise, exploration will continue indefinitely.
+Therefore, you need first to define the exploration boundary for the robot according to the scene, then set the parameters of `globalMapData` according to the exploration boundary to ensure that the range of the exploration boundary is within the range of `globalMapData`.

+**Please follow the following steps:**
-You need to ensure that, with the robot's initial position as the coordinate origin, the robot's orientation as the positive direction of the x-axis, and the y-axis following the right-hand coordinate system, the range of this scene in this coordinate system should be within the range of `globalMapData` determined by the four parameters `map_w`, `map_h`, `mapinitox`, and `mapinitoy` in node “exploration_map_merge”.
+1. Let the robot's initial position be the coordinate origin, the robot's orientation be the positive direction of the x-axis, and the y-axis follows the right-hand coordinate system, the range of the exploration boundary in this coordinate system should be within the range of `globalMapData` determined by the four parameters `map_w`, `map_h`, `mapinitox`, and `mapinitoy` in node “exploration_map_merge”.

-**If there are no boundaries around the scene:**

-We assume that exploration problems have boundaries, otherwise exploration will continue indefinitely.
-Therefore, the scenes we publish all have walls as boundaries.
-If you want to explore an environment without walls (boundaries).
-Please follow the following steps:
-1. Add the following parameters to node “Traversibility_mapping”：
+2. Add the following parameters to node “Traversibility_mapping”：
 ```xml
 ​<param name="use_ex_range" value="true"/>
 <param name="ex_robot_back" value="-10.0"/>